-4.4.1.2 Policy Objective PHP36: Inclusive Design & Universal Access
+4.4.1.2 Policy Objective PHP35: Inclusive Design & Universal Access

 It is a Policy Objective to promote and support the principles of universal design ensuring that all environments are inclusive and can be used to the fullest extent possible by all users regardless of age, ability or disability consistent with RPO 9.12 and 9.13 of the RSES.
 The design of all proposed development should strive to cater for all abilities and age groups including children, older people and people with a range of disabilities.
 All proposals for development shall have regard to the provisions of the National Disability Authority's document 'Building for Everyone: A Universal Design Approach - Planning and Policy' (2012) in order to ensure that access and movement through the development is available to all users of the development.

-The design of public spaces should facilitate a variety of needs for all users through, but not limited to, for example, providing play opportunity for children, rest stops for older people, safe public breastfeeding spaces and navigable surfaces and finishes to assist persons with a disability.
+The design public spaces should facilitate a variety of needs through, for example, providing play opportunity for children, rest stops for older people and navigable surfaces and finishes to assist persons with a disability.
 The Council will promote improved accessibility to existing and planned residential support infrastructure such as schools and healthcare facilities by way of walking and cycling and/or public transport, which is supported by the Sustainable Neighbourhood Infrastructure (SNI) land use zoning objective.
 It is therefore key that new developments are capable of incorporating appropriate linkages to such facilities in their design.

-4.4.1.3 Policy Objective PHP37: Public Realm Design
+4.4.1.3 Policy Objective PHP36: Public Realm Design